amelioro/ameliorate/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Questions to answer**
+Any relevant questions that are unanswered that probably should be answered.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.